Everything you need to know about starting a business in France

 - one of your associates’ personal addresses;

 - signing up for a tertiary domiciliation service.
-This option allows you to set up a legal address anywhere in France, with some services even offering additional services that can prove quite useful (i.e. mail digitization and forwarding).
+This option allows you to set up a legal address anywhere in France, with additional services that can prove quite useful (i.e. mail digitization and forwarding).
 This option can be helpful if you don’t actually have an official place of work, or if you don’t want to share your personal information with third parties (as a reminder, your company’s legal address is publicly accessible and can be easily found on the internet).